AI Observability app

 Create and manage alerts

 To create a new alert, select New alert on metrics-based tiles.
 (These tiles include, for example, Invocation error count, Invocation latency, Token count, Token usage forecast, and Overall guardrail activation.)
-The alert wizard opens up, and is pre‑filled with the current scope so you can fine‑tune thresholds and notifications.
+The alert wizard opens pre‑filled with the current scope, so you can fine‑tune thresholds and notifications.

 To manage alerts, use the Manage all alerts action from any tab.